-At ConversionXL Live 2015 we had an amazing testing panel featuring statistics and testing gurus Lukas Vermeer from Booking.com, Matt Gershoff from Conductrics and Yuan Wright from Electronic Arts.
+At CXL Live 2015 we had an amazing a/b split testing panel featuring statistics and testing gurus Lukas Vermeer from Booking.com, Matt Gershoff from Conductrics and Yuan Wright from Electronic Arts.
 And the audience asked some of the toughest testing questions ever.
 All of them got answered.

 Watch the video here:

-Note: get on the email list to get notified when tickets for ConversionXL Live 2016 become available.
+Note: get on the email list to get notified when tickets for CXL Live 2016 become available.
 People on the list will get them at pre-sale prices.

 Peep Laja: Right, okay.
 Well, these guys don’t need any more introduction because you already got to meet them.
 So let’s get right to it.

 We’ll start off with an easy one.
 An easy one.
 When is my test cooked?
 When should I stop my test?
 What should be my stopping rule?
 Lukas.

 Lukas Vermeer: You mean when are you done?